evezeyl/logitech_MX_Keys_Linux_Memo/docs/index.md

 PS: I also use this repo for learning how to improve my skills (eg. building website with github and others).

-Following (and thanks for this): <https://github.com/carlosperate/jekyll-theme-rtd>  for building the documentation
+Following (and thanks for this): <https://github.com/carlosperate/jekyll-theme-rtd>  for building the documentation However, the licence form provided by the authors is a licence form I am not familiar with.
+So I am binded to use their licence temrs to this repository.
+Every code that comes from their work is binded to their licence (theme).